mmanning1/WODaily/README.md

 A tool to track crossfit style workouts.

+Workouts are shown in a scrollable list and organized by month where you can easily add/update.

 ## Getting Started

 This project is a starting point for a Flutter application.